 Do you have a “sound nerd” in your life and need to find a few perfect nerdy gifts?
-I’m here to help with this live sound gift guide for 2021!
+I’m here to help with this live sound gift guide 2023!

 A proper case!

 The Pelican 1510.
 Small yet roomy enough for all of these goodies.
 Plus it has wheels and perfect for that extra step needed to get on that drum riser.
 Opt for the lid organizer to keep your kit tight!

 Mark your Stuff!

 TIP: My latest find thanks to fellow engineer, Rob Durkee, is the handy battery powered, bluetooth connected, print from your phone Epson LW-600P

 I always have a handful of good ole’ 3M “foamies” for myself and friends.
 I use and highly recommend the higher fidelity solution of a set of custom Sensaphonics ER Musicians Earplugs which are molded to your own ear resulting in much better isolation than “foamies”.
 In addition, the amount of attenuation can be easily changed by just replacing the small filters — I prefer the 15db.

 Tip: I just became a dealer for Sensaphonics — ordering through me could save you some cash.
 Just send me an email!